 There are three Excel spreadsheets issued alongside this paper:

-- The proposed “16” Series tables.
+The proposed “16” Series tables.
 This spreadsheet contains the proposed rates for ages 18 to 90.
-We stress that the rates in this spreadsheet are issued as part of a consultation process, and may change before final publication.
+An updated spreadsheet has been issued alongside Working Paper 154 (although the rates themselves are unchanged).

 - “All offices” results for 2015-2018, comparing the experience of the dataset with the proposed “16” Series tables.